-Magistrate to require execution of Recognizance for keeping peace.
+Power of Magistrate to require execution of recognizance for keeping peace.

-Where a Judge or a Magistrate is informed that a Suspect is likely to:

-(a) commit a breach of the peace or disturb the public tranquility; or do any wrongful act that may probably occasion a breach of the peace or disturb the public tranquility;

-the Judge or Magistrate may, in the manner provided in this Part, require the Suspect to show cause why he should not be ordered to enter into a Recognizance, with or without Sureties, for keeping the peace for such period, not exceeding one year, as the Judge or Magistrate deems fit.

-- (2) Proceedings shall not be taken under this Section unless the Suspect is: - (a) in the State; and - (b) subject of the information under subsection (1) of this Section within the Jurisdiction of the Judge or Magistrate or the place where the breach of the peace or disturbance has occurred or where the Suspect is within the Jurisdiction of the Judge or Magistrate.
+- 54. (1) Where a Magistrate is informed on oath that a suspect is likely to: - (a) commit a breach of the peace or disturb the public tranquillity, or - (b) do any wrongful act that may probably occasion a breach of the peace or disturb the public tranquillity, the Magistrate may, in the manner provided in this Part, require the suspect to show cause why he should not be ordered to enter into a recognizance, with or without sureties, for keeping the peace for such period, not exceeding one year, as the Magistrate deems fit. - (2) Proceeding shall not be taken under this section unless the suspect is: - (a) in the Nasarawa State, and - (b) subject of the information under subsection (1) of this section within the jurisdiction of the Magistrate, or the place where the breach of the peace or disturbance has occurred or where the suspect is, is within the jurisdiction of the Magistrate.

-Security for 7 good behaviour for Suspected persons.
+Security for good behaviour for suspected persons.

-- 71. Where a Judge or Magistrate is informed that: - a Suspect is taking precaution to conceal his presence within the local limits of the Territorial Jurisdiction of a Judge or Magistrate; or - (b) there is reason to believe that the Suspect is taking steps with a view to committing an offence:
+- 55. Where a Magistrate is informed on oath that: - (a) a suspect is taking precautions to conceal his presence within the local limits of the Magistrate's jurisdiction; and :

-the Judge or Magistrate may, in the manner provided in this Part, require the Suspect to show cause why he should not be ordered to enter into a Recognizance, with Sureties, for his good behaviour for such period not exceeding 1 year, as the Judge or Magistrate deems fit.
+(b) there is reason to believe that the suspect is taking the precautions with a view to committing an offence, the Magistrate may, in the manner provided in this Part, require the suspect to show cause why he should not be ordered to enter into a recognizance, with sureties, for his good behaviour for such period not exceeding 1 year, as the Magistrate deems fit.

-Security for good behaviour for babitual offenders
+Security for good for habitual offenders.

-- Where a Judge or Magistrate is informed that a Suspect within the local limits of his Jurisdiction is habitually: - (a) an armed robber, a housebreaker, or a thief; - a receiver of stolen property, knowing the same to have been stolen; - (c) protecting or harboring thieves, or aiding in the concealment or disposal of stolen property; - (d) committing or attempting to commit, or aiding or abetting the commission of any offence relating to property; - (e) committing or attempting to commit, or aiding or abetting in the commission of offence involving a breach of the peace; or - so desperate or dangerous as to render his being at large without security hazardous to the community;

-such Judge or Magistrate may, in the manner provided in this Law, require such Suspect to show cause why he should not be ordered to enter into a Recognizance with Sureties for his good behaviour for such period, not exceeding 3 years, as the Judge or Magistrate deems fit.
+- 56. Where a Magistrate is informed on oath that a suspect within the local limits of his jurisdiction. - (a) is by habit an armed robber, a housebreaker, or a thief; - (b) is by habit a receiver of stolen property, knowing the same to have been stolen; - (c) habitually protects or harbours thieves, or aids in the concealment or disposal of stolen property; - (d) habitually commits or attempts to commit, or aids or abets the commission of any offence relating to property; - (e) habitually commits or attempts to commit, or aids or abets in the commission of, offence involving a breach of the peace; or - (f) is so desperate or dangerous as to render his being at large without security hazardous to the community, such Magistrate may, in the manner provided in this Law, require such suspect to show cause why he should not be ordered to enter into a recognizance with sureties for his good behaviour for such period, not exceeding 3 years, as the Magistrate deems fit.